 A stereo camera detects depth information of a subject using the parallax of two cameras aligned left and right.

 Varying distance to the subject is expressed as different colors

 Figure 1： Example output image

-In order to accomplish high accuracy in the depth information acquired by the stereo camera, it is necessary to correct optical distortion of the cameras and make two cameras positioned in parallel.
-Ricoh has succeeded in producing stereo cameras that are highly precise and compact.
-This was made possible by fusing several technologies accumulated at Ricoh: optical technology that evaluates optical characteristic in high accuracy, image processing technology that corrects the optical characteristic fast and accurately, and packaging technology that enables high-precision assembly, building a proprietary calibration system in the process.
-As a result, our stereo cameras can be built into various devices to accurately capture the presence and size of target objects.
-Application is possible in such fields as factory automation (FA), automotive, and security.
+To accomplish high accuracy of the depth information acquired by the stereo camera, optical distortion of the two cameras and misalignment of the two cameras caused by mechanical assembling or the like must be corrected; beyond that, the two cameras must be positioned in parallel.
+Ricoh has succeeded in producing stereo cameras that are highly precise.
+Precision was made possible by synergistically integrating several technologies accumulated at Ricoh: optical technology that precisely evaluates optical characteristics, image processing technology that corrects the optical characteristics accurately, and packaging technology that enables high-precision assembly; the result is a proprietary calibration system.
+Image processing and parallax computation processing are optimally installed on a chip inside the stereo camera.
+This makes it possible to output accurate three-dimensional information fast and in real time.

 System automation is accelerating in industrial fields like factory automation (FA), logistics and security, and there is a growing need to acquire three-dimensional information automatically using cameras.
 Ricoh stereo cameras contribute to solving customers’ problems, providing a versatile three-dimensional vision that ensures accuracy and speed and can be assembled as a system.

 Usage scenario 1: robot-picking system